HDembinski/numba-stats/README.md

 ## Benchmarks

-The following benchmarks were produced on a Intel(R) Core(TM) i7-8569U CPU @ 2.80GHz against SciPy-1.10.1.
+The following benchmarks were produced on an Intel(R) Core(TM) i7-8569U CPU @ 2.80GHz against SciPy-1.10.1.
+The dotted line on the right-hand figure shows the expected speedup (4x) from parallelization on a CPU with four physical cores.

 ![](docs/_static/norm.pdf.svg)
 ![](docs/_static/norm.cdf.svg)